zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_fallback
         \-- change_log_list - if the change log list is empty fill it with the last changes
         \-- phrase_list - if the phrase list is empty fill it with some general suggested phrases
+    \-- load_for_selector
+        \-- source_list - fill the list for a source selector: the sources that match the typed chars, or all sources of the
     \-- load_by_formula_and_group_list
         \-- result_list - load all a result by the phrase group id and time phrase
     \-- load_by_formula